 The Houston Rockets have reportedly offered Chris Bosh a max deal as they try to lure him away from Miami to come play alongside James Harden and Dwight Howard.

 A source familiar with the situation spoke with USA Today and said that the deal would be for four years and between $80 million and $90 million.
-The contract would be sweetened by Texas not having an income tax, though admittedly that's no different than Florida.
+The contract would be sweetened by Texas not having an income tax, though that’s no different than Florida.

 According to ESPN, who first learned of the offer, Bosh could likely be seriously considering the offer from Houston as the Heat want to pay him a similar amount, but over a five-year period.